RebinW/active-directory-domain-services/02-dns-configuration/02-forward-lookup-zones.md

 ![DNS Zones](screenshots/dnsmanager.png)

-In the above picture, we see the *forward lookup zone* folder/ container.
+In the above picture, we see the *forward lookup zone* folder/container.
 Inside the container we see the two forward lookup zones *klarstroem.local* and *_msdcs.klarstroem.local*.

 **The klarstroem.local zone:**